scoby-io/wordpress-plugin/readme.txt

 == Frequently Asked Questions ==

-1. **Why choose Scoby Analytics?**
+= Why choose Scoby Analytics? =
-   Scoby Analytics offers a privacy-friendly alternative to traditional tools, collecting anonymized data without cookie consent requirements.
+Scoby Analytics is your privacy-friendly alternative to traditional analytics tools.
+We collect anonymized website usage data without accessing your visitors' devices, eliminating the need for cookie consent.

-2. **Can Scoby Analytics measure conversions?**
+= Can Scoby Analytics measure conversions? =
 Yes.
-Measure conversions using Goals associated with specific URL patterns, aggregated into a single metric.
+You can measure conversions by setting Goals within Scoby.
+Goals are typically associated with specific URL patterns.
+All conversions are aggregated into a single metric.

-3. **Can I segment visitors?**
-   Absolutely!
-Segment visitors based on anonymous traits for refined analytics reporting.
+= Can Scoby Analytics measure soft conversions? = Scoby's server-side analytics don't support rule-based conversions traditionally measured on the client side.
+However, we're open to discuss your specific requirements for implementing suitable goals.

+= Does Scoby Analytics enable visitor segmentation? = Yes, you can segment your visitors based on anonymous traits like "Women", "35-50 years old", "Subscribers", allowing you to filter these groups in your analytics reports.

-4. **Does Scoby Analytics track button clicks or mouse movements?**
-   No. To maintain privacy, Scoby Analytics does not access visitors’ browsers, focusing instead on anonymized, aggregated data.
+= Can Scoby Analytics measure button clicks or mouse movements? = No. To preserve visitor privacy, Scoby Analytics doesn’t access your visitors’ browsers.
+Such activities would require visitor consent.

-5. **Integration with Reporting Tools?**
-   Yes.
-Scoby is compatible with tools like Looker Studio and PowerBI through connectors and .xlsx exports.

-6. **What visibility does Scoby provide?**
+= Can I use Scoby data in other reporting tools like Looker Studio or PowerBI? = Yes.
+As an official Looker Studio Partner, we provide a Connector for integrating Scoby Analytics data into Looker Studio.
+Additionally, our Reporting Center supports .xlsx exports, making it compatible with PowerBI and Tableau.

+= What will I see when using Scoby Analytics? =
-   Complete visibility of all page views, with 100% measurement of website traffic, sans cookie consent.
+With Scoby, you gain complete visibility of all page views.
+We guarantee to capture every page view, enabling 100% measurement of your website traffic - all without needing cookie consent.

-7. **Is Scoby sufficient as a standalone tool?**
-   Depending on your needs, Scoby can function solo or alongside other tools.
+= Do I need multiple tools (e.g., Google Analytics and Scoby) for a comprehensive view? = Scoby Analytics anonymizes and measures all your website traffic, providing insights into overall movement patterns.
+However, individual user journeys aren't reported to ensure privacy.
+Depending on your needs, Scoby could be used as a standalone tool or in conjunction with others.

-8. **What is the "Other" dimension in the Dashboard?**
-   The "Other" bucket ensures privacy, grouping results with less than 25 visitors to maintain anonymity.
+= What does the "Other" dimension in the Dashboard signify? = The "Other" bucket is part of Scoby's unique privacy-preserving technology.
+We use a k-Anonymity of 25 for all analytical queries, meaning that results with less than 25 visitors are grouped into the "Other" bucket to ensure visitor privacy.

 == Screenshots ==
 1. Scoby Analytics Dashboard: Your window to comprehensive metrics.